Colleges by Location

 Student Organizations

-The student organization that gathers the largest number of students is MHC Filmmaking Club, followed by Mount Holyoke News and Mount Holyoke Symphony Orchestra.
-Other popular organizations among the students at Mount Holyoke College are MHC Outing Club and Student Government Association.
+The student organization that is most favored by students is MHC Filmmaking Club, followed by Mount Holyoke News and Mount Holyoke Symphony Orchestra.
+Other popular student organizations at this school are MHC Outing Club and Student Government Association.

-For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
-You have a passion for media and communication?
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
 Mount Holyoke College publishes its own newspaper and has its own radio station.

 Student Services

-Mount Holyoke College has a number of services crucial for a pleasant and safe life on campus.
+At Mount Holyoke College, there are many amenities required for a comfortable and safe life on campus.

 There are emergency phone and alarm devices available around the clock.
-The dormitory entrances are electronically operated.
-There is a round-the-clock security patrol.
-Theer is a nighttime transportation/escort service.
+The school's dormitory entrances are operated electronically.
+There is a security patrol available 24/7.
+The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 All in all, campus life at Mount Holyoke College is rich and vibrant and provides everything most students need.

 Career Services